-Brittani Howell is a 2017 graduate of Syracuse University College of Law, and at the time some of her work was performed, she was admitted to practice as a non-attorney practitioner.
+Brittani Howell is a 2017 graduate of Syracuse University Law School, and at the time some of her work was performed, she was admitted to practice as a nonattorney practitioner.
 Ms. Howell has entered her appearance in multiple cases before the Court of Appeals for Veterans Claims.
 The Court has found that "[I]n formulating an EAJA award to a non-attorney practitioner, once a prevailing market rate is determined for the non-attorney practitioner based on a certain skill level, reputation, and geographic area, that prevailing market rate can be adjusted over time by application of the appropriate percentage increase of the change in the appropriate consumer price index."
 See Apodackis v.
 Nicholson, 19 Vet.
 App.
 91 (2005).
 Therefore, based on Ms. Howell's court experience, Appellant seeks attorney's fees at the rate of \$173.00 per hour for representation services before the Court for her time before she was admitted to practice law on September 6, 2019.
-On and after that admittance date, Ms. Howell's billing rate as an attorney is \$319.00.3
+After that admittance date, Ms. Howell's billing rate as an attorney is \$353.00.

 Elizabeth Rowland is a 2014 graduate from Vassar College and began working as a paralegal for Chisholm Chisholm & Kilpatrick in November 2016.
-Ms. Rowland was admitted to practice as a non attorney practitioner on January 16, 2018.
+Ms. Rowland was admitted to practice as a non attorney practitioner on January 16,

+2018.
 In McDonald v.
 Nicholson, 21 Vet.App.
-257 (2007), this Court indicated that non attorney practitioners are entitled to an EAJA award at a lesser rate than the \$125.00 per hour statutory rate for attorneys, plus the cost of living adjustment.
-Therefore, Ms. Rowland's rate as a non attorney practitioner is \$175.22 per hour.4
+257 (2007), this Court indicated

-3 The US Attorney's Office maintains a matrix, known as the Laffey Matrix, of prevailing market rates for attorneys by the years of practice, taking into account annual price increases, pursuant to Laffey v.
+&lt;sup>3 The US Attorney's Office maintains a matrix, known as the Laffey Matrix, of prevailing market rates for attorneys by the years of practice, taking into account annual price increases, pursuant to Laffey v.
 Northwest Airlines, Inc., 572 F.Supp.
 354 (D.D.C.
 1983), aff'd in part by 746 F.2d.
 4 (D.C.
 Cir.
 1984), cert. denied, 472 U.S. 1021, 105 S. Ct.
 3488 (1985).
 This Court has approved the use of the Laffey Matrix for determining the prevailing market rate for EAJA fees.
 See, e.g., Wilson v.
 Principi, 16 Vet.App.
 509, 213 (2002) (finding the Laffey Matrix a "reliable indicator of fees...particularly as to cases involving fees to be paid by government entities or determined under fee-shifting statutes"),vacated on other grounds by 391 F.3d 1203 (Fed.
 Cir.
 2004); see also Sandoval, 9 Vet.
 App. at 181 (using the Laffey Matrix an indicator of prevailing market rate and holding that once a prevailing market rate is established, the government has the burden of producing evidence to show that the rate is erroneous.)
 See Exhibit B (Laffey Matrix).